Family and Group Volunteering

 November 22, 2014

-Workshops meet from 10:00 AM to 12:00 noon in the Diehm Museum classroom, across the street from the zoo.
+Workshops meet from 10:00 AM to 12:00 noon in the Diehm Museum, across the street from the zoo.

 Join our grassroots conservation program!
 FrogWatch USA is a citizen science program that allows individuals and families to learn about the wetlands in their communities and help conserve amphibians by reporting the calls of local frogs and toads.
 Amphibian populations are indicators of ecosystem health, and they are in decline nationwide.
 By collecting meaningful data, we can help scientists better understand our hopping green friends.